JetBrains/teamcity-documentation/topics/known-issues.md

 So any artifact larger than `maxAllowedContentLength` is discarded by IISCheck the settings value and try to rerun your build

+### Artifacts Domain Isolation in setups with IIS causes authorization error on accessing artifacts
+{product="tc"}

+If [Artifacts Domain Isolation](teamcity-configuration-and-maintenance.md#artifacts-domain-isolation) is enabled on your TeamCity server, trying to access build artifacts might result in the 401 Unauthorized error.
+This issue is most likely caused by the default behavior of your IIS web server: it rewrites the response headers targeting them back from the artifacts' domain to the main server domain.
+To disable this behavior, go to __Application Request Routing | Server Proxy Settings__ in the IIS interface and disable the "_Reverse rewrite host in response headers_" option.

+### Content Missing from TeamCity UI

+When loading a TeamCity page, you might notice some content missing.
+Most commonly, build configurations that have finished builds do not display their build histories and appear empty.
+At the same time, a web browser logs multiple 404 (Not Found) errors.

+If this happens for a TeamCity instance running on an IIS server, check the values of the IIS `maxQueryStringLength` and/or `maxQueryString` values.
+These settings limit the maximum length of query strings.
+If these limits are too low, some of REST requests TeamCity sends to the `<server-url>/app/rest/...` endpoints may fail.

+To resolve this issue, increase these limits in the `web.config` file of your IIS server.

+See also: [Request Limits](https://learn.microsoft.com/en-us/iis/configuration/system.webServer/security/requestFiltering/requestLimits/) | [httpRuntime Element](https://learn.microsoft.com/en-us/previous-versions/dotnet/netframework-4.0/e1f13641(v=vs.100)?redirectedfrom=MSDN)

 ## SSL problems when connecting to HTTPS from TeamCity (handshake alert: unrecognized_name)
 {product="tc"}